MarcoFratta/Scala-QLearning/README.md

 </p>

 Once we run the app, we can interact with the steps of the episodes, using the **next** and **prev** buttons.
-We can also use the **autoplay** button to automatically visualize the episodes.
+We can use the **autoplay** button to automatically visualize the episodes.
 We can also visualize the current **State** of the robot, the current **Episode**, the **Episode length** and the **best action** that the robot should perform in the current state, considering the current  Q-Table.